 Derivatives are initially recognised at fair value on the date a derivative contract is entered into and are subsequently re-measured to their fair value at the end of each reporting period.
 The accounting for subsequent changes in the fair value depends on whether the derivative is designated as a hedging instrument, and if so, the nature of the item being hedged.
-Compassion have not designed any derivative contracts as hedging instruments and as such changes in the fair value of the instruments are taken to the income statement.
+Compassion have not designated any derivative contracts as hedging instruments and as such changes in the fair value of the instruments are taken to the profit and loss.

-Compassion did not enter into any derivative contracts during the 2013 financial year (2012: nil).
+Compassion did not enter into any derivative contracts during the 2014 financial year (2013: nil).

-(p) Trade and other receivables
+(o) Trade and other receivables